ztomasze/5parsecs/Rules/Advanced Training.md

 All trainings cost 15 XP/credits.
+A character can only purchase one of these trainings.

 ##### Pilot training
 * When rolling for a new world during New World Arrival, roll twice and pick one.